Protected environments

 Prerequisites:

-• When granting the Allowed to deploy permission to a group or subgroup, the user configuring the protected environment must be a direct member of the group or subgroup to be added.
+• When granting the Allowed to deploy permission to an approver group, the user configuring the protected environment must be a direct member of the approver group to be added.
 Otherwise, the group or subgroup does not show up in the dropdown list.
 For more information see issue #345140.

-• When granting Allowed to deploy permissions to a group or project by using the settings UI, only direct members of the group or project receive these permissions.
-To grant these permissions to inherited members also, use the API.
-For more information see issue #422392.
+• When granting Approvers permissions to an approver group or project, by default only direct members of the approver group or project receive these permissions.
+To also grant these permissions to inherited members of the approver group or project:

 To protect an environment: